 To test the capabilities of the CLAM and SubAM algorithms, we have generated a test-bed of matching scenarios spanning different camera dynamics and numbers of features.
 Since probabilistic filter-based camera trackers such as [8] are unsuitable for processing the number of correspondences which we aim at here, we have based our experiments on a new camera tracking system using keyframe optimisation, following very much the design of PTAM [11].
-In all experiments presented we detect FAST features [16] as the only blanket pre-processing, and save the 24×24 surrounding image patches as descriptors.
-Following the lowcost detection of FAST peaks in a given image (around 2ms for a 640 × 480 image) we check for template matches of features using ZNCC within the search-regions determined by the matching algorithm.
-We evaluate the performance of CLAM and SubAM with respect to AM by feeding exactly the same input predictions to all three algorithms.
+In all experiments presented we detect FAST features [16] as the only blanket pre-processing, and save the $24 \times 24$ surrounding image patches as descriptors.
+Following the low-cost detection of FAST peaks in a given image (around 2ms for a $640 \times 480$ image) we check for template matches of features using ZNCC within the search-regions determined by the matching algorithm.
+We evaluate the performance of

 Figure 5.
 Matching using SubAM.
 The prior is projected in (a) together with the CL tree and the partition into subsets.
-The mixture resulting from AM in \mathbf{s}1 is projected to \mathbf{s}2 in (v) where a new AM process is initialised.
-In (c) the ambiguity is resolved and AM is attempted in \mathbf{s}3 .
+The mixture resulting from AM in $s_1$ is projected to $s_2$ in (v) where a new AM process is initialised.
+In (c) the ambiguity is resolved and AM is attempted in $s_3$ .
 In (d) and (e) AM is applied to subsequent subsets until all features are matched.
 In (f) we superimpose the regions searched by SubAM with the initial regions that conventional methods like JCBB would need to search.